 Where specialization belongs

-QitOS does support specialization, but it wants specialization to live in the right places:- state design
+QitOS does support specialization, but specialization should live in the right places:- state design

 - prompt policy